allenx123/text2sql-app/README.md

 # text2sql-app
-Generative AI application that enables AI agents to use specialized Small Language Model (SLM) for text-to-sql tasks
+A lightweight Generative AI application that enables AI agents to use specialized Small Language Model (SLM) for Apache Iceberg text-to-sql tasks